shadows-of-the-light/SkyDB/README.md

 ### Tools

 Some files are not readable.
 If you figure out how does a file format work, [fork the repo](https://github.com/CsakiTheOne/SkyDB/fork), put every detail in the [tools folder](./tools/) and [create a pull request](https://github.com/CsakiTheOne/SkyDB/pulls).

+Information we welcome:

+- how to open / view a file
+- how to edit a file
+- which software is used to make that file